Families are taking a hit as pandemic aid ends, inflation continues - NewsBreak

 “The other provisions that were put in place during the height of the pandemic made a huge difference in terms of child poverty and other forms of hardship that people are experiencing,” he said. “… About 90% of [state ARPA funds] has already been allocated, and it’s made a huge difference in the lives of people who were particularly harmed, but with it winding down, even though the job market is relatively strong, the effects of the pandemic are lingering in all sorts of ways.”

-The post Families are taking a hit as pandemic aid ends, inflation continues appeared first on South Dakota Searchlight .
+The post Families are taking a hit as pandemic aid ends, inflation continues appeared first on Alaska Beacon .

 Comments / 0